SCSRU/Modules/README.md

 Welcome!

+This is the repo for the SCSRU book.
+The published version can be found at this [site](https://scsru.github.io/Modules/).

-This is the test version of automating the SCCRU book publishing process.
-A walkthrough can be found in [app_development.Rmd](app_development.Rmd), or the appropriate section of the appendix.
-Typically you may walkthrough it on your computer, but you can also view it online (linked to name previously).
+A walk through for publishing to this book can be found in the appendix or [app_development.Rmd](app_development.Rmd).
+Typically you may walk through it on your computer, but you can also view it online (linked to name previously).
 This can help in setting up GitHub for the first time.

-Let me know if you encounter errors or ways we could make the instructions clearer.
+Reach out if you have any questions or concerns!